Gestational diabetes: Prevention

 Vitamin D supplementation during pregnancy may help to prevent gestational diabetes.
 A 2015 review found that when done during pregnancy moderate physical exercise is effective for the prevention of gestational diabetes.
-A 2014 review however did not find a significant effect.
+A 2014 review, however, did not find a significant effect.
 It is uncertain if additional dietary advice interventions help to reduce the risk of gestational diabetes.
 However, data from the Nurses' Health Study shows that adherence to a healthy plant-based diet is associated with lower risk for GDM.

 Diet and physical activity interventions designed to prevent excessive gestational weight gain reduce the rates of gestational diabetes.
-However, the impact of these interventions varies with the body-mass index of the person as well as with the region in which the studies were performed.
+However, the impact of these interventions varies with the body mass index of the person as well as with the region in which the studies were performed.

-Moderate-quality evidence suggest that there is a reduced risk of gestational diabetes mellitus and caesarean section with combined diet and exercise interventions during pregnancy as well as reductions in gestational weight gain, compared with standard care.
+Moderate-quality evidence suggests that there is a reduced risk of gestational diabetes mellitus and caesarean section with combined diet and exercise interventions during pregnancy, as well as reductions in gestational weight gain, compared with standard care.
+There is no clear evidence that taking metformin while pregnant reduces the risk of developing gestational diabetes, though some evidence has associated its use with reduced maternal weight gain during pregnancy.

 A 2023 review found that a plant-based diet (including fruits, vegetables, whole grains, nuts and seeds, and tea) rich in phytochemicals lowers the risk of GDM.
+A Cochrane review, updated 2023, stated that myo‐inositol has a potential beneficial effect of improving insulin sensitivity, which suggested that it may be useful for women in preventing gestational diabetes″.

 It has been suggested that for women who have had gestational diabetes, diet, exercise, education, and lifestyle changes between pregnancies may lower their chances of having gestational diabetes again in future pregnancies.
-However, there is no research to show whether interventions between pregnancies lower the number of women who develop gestational diabetes again.
+For women with a normal BMI pre-pregnancy, light to moderate exercise for 30-60 minutes three times a week during pregnancy can decrease the occurrence of GDM.
+It was found that women who completed at least 600 MET-min/week of moderate intensity exercise can cause at least a 25% reduction in the odds of developing GDM.
+When studying the difference effects between aerobic and resistance training, it was found that there were no differences in fasting blood glucose levels, insulin utilization rate, or pregnancy outcomes.
+However, there was an better improvement in the 2-hour postprandial blood glucose level.
+The resistance training group was also more compliant with their workout program than the aerobic group.
+Based on this information, resistance training may be a better option for women with gestational diabetes, but doing both aerobic training and resistance training would be optimal.